Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 To some fish-keepers, they are too delicate to pass for a hardy fish.
 My experience with them shows the following:

-Neon Tetras are hardy fish as long as they are not exposed to inconsistent temperatures or unstable water chemistry.
+Neon Tetras are hardy aquarium fish as long as they are not exposed to inconsistent temperatures or unstable water parameters.

-Once an aquarium is biologically mature and stable, Neon tetras will establish themselves and you will have no problems keeping them alive.
+Once an aquarium is biologically mature and stable, Neon tetras will establish themselves and you will keep them alive with ease.

 There are those fish keepers who assume that if a fish is hardy, it means it should be placed in any aquarium and left to survive.